 Inttacystic therapy is primarily used for purely cystic craniopharyngioma.
 Toxic substances like radioactive isotopes, bleomycin, interferon-alpha are used in intracystic therapy to produce tumor fibrosis and sclerosis.
 This method has been reported to produce significant cyst shrinkage, but there is limited data on its use and support.
-A disadvantage of this option is that severe neurotoxicity can occur in some cases due to cystic leakage of the sclerosing substance
+A disadvantage of this option is that severe neurotoxicity can occur in some cases due to cystic leakage of the sclerosing substance.

-GH deficiency: Most children will receive GH replacement after 6 months to 1 year after documenting a cure from craniopharyngioma.
+GH Deficiency: Most children will receive GH replacement after 6 months to 1 year after documenting a cure from craniopharyngioma.
 Most of the patients requiring GH treatment have persistent GH deficiency and have not achieved their normal height velocity.
-Interestingly some patients swill attain normal height postoperatively without replacement.
+Interestingly some patients will attain normal height postoperatively without replacement.
 The period after surgery without any treatment is essential to identify the patients who will benefit from GH treatment.
 Even though GH treatment is relatively safe, there are some concerns of growth in residual tumors, thus patients should be monitored closely when treating them with growth hormones.

-Gonadotropin deficiency: The hormone replacement should be individualized depending on the age and growth of patients.
+Gonadotropin Deficiency: The hormone replacement should be individualized depending on the age and growth of patients.
 Earlier treatment with sex steroids can lead to cessation of growth.
 In girls, a combination of estrogen and progesterone is given to induce puberty.
 The treatment usually starts with a very low dose of estrogen with a gradual increase over time with periodic progesterone treatment to prevent uterine hyperplasia.
 In boys, testosterone treatment is started at age 12-15 years depending on their growth.
 Usually, patients are started on a smaller dose and gradually increased to the full adult dose.
-The current testosterone replacements available are intramuscular testosterone, given every 2 weeks and gel preparation that is used daily.
+The current testosterone replacements available are intramuscular testosterone, given every 2 weeks, and gel preparation that is used daily.

-TSH deficiency: The thyroid function test should be monitored postoperatively as 29-85% of patients can develop hypothyroidism following surgery or radiation treatment.
-The ideal way of replacement is by giving synthetic LT4, Levothyroxine, as an oral tablet daily.
+TSH Deficiency: The thyroid function test should be monitored postoperatively as 29-85% of patients can develop hypothyroidism following surgery or radiation treatment.
+The ideal way of replacement is by giving synthetic LT4, levothyroxine, as an oral tablet daily.
 It is important to make sure the adrenal axis is intact before starting treatment as thyroid hormone replacement can increase the metabolic clearance of glucocorticoids thus may cause an adrenal crisis.

 The differential diagnosis for craniopharyngioma include:

-- Inflammatory conditions: Pituitary abscess, lymphocytic hypophysitis, infundibulitis, histiocytosis, sarcoidosis, tuberculosis, and syphilis
+- Inflammatory Conditions: Pituitary abscess, lymphocytic hypophysitis, infundibulitis, histiocytosis, sarcoidosis, tuberculosis, and syphilis

-- Other tumors: Pituitary adenomas, primitive neuroectodermal tumors, hypothalamic hamartoma, germ cell tumor, epidermoid or dermoid tumor, meningioma, medulloblastoma, brainstem glioma and lymphoma
+- Other Tumors: Pituitary adenomas, primitive neuroectodermal tumors, hypothalamic hamartoma, germ cell tumor, epidermoid or dermoid tumor, meningioma, medulloblastoma, brainstem glioma, and lymphoma

-- Vascular malformations: Giant suprasellar carotid aneurysm, cavernous sinus hemangioma, and carotid-cavernous fistula
+- Vascular Malformations: Giant suprasellar carotid aneurysm, cavernous sinus hemangioma, and carotid-cavernous fistula

 Deterrence and Patient Education